-Over an 18-month period, starting in fall 2018, these new Universal Child Care Prototype Sites will help test funding and operational models required to move British Columbia toward a universal child care system.
+Over an 18-month period, starting in fall 2018, these new Universal Child Care Prototype Sites will help test the funding and operational models that will be required to move British Columbia toward a universal child care system.

 Being selected as a prototype site is an opportunity for providers of licensed child care – including non-profit and private organizations in all parts of the province – to help the future of child care in B.C.
 As partners, the selected prototype sites will help the Province develop a funding model that will inform the implementation of universal child care over the next ten years.
 The range of sites will provide the Province with a deeper understanding of what contributes to quality care, a sustainable and engaged workforce, a viable funding model and effective organizational structures.

 Approved sites will be on the leading edge of one of the largest social policy changes in B.C.’s history.
 The positive financial impact on parents with children in these prototype sites will be significant.
-This includes offering $10-a-day child care to parents whose children attend these sites; for some lower-income parents, their child care could be free.
+This includes offering $10-a-day child care to parents whose children attend these sites.
+For some lower-income parents, child care could be free.

 The Province is also providing an additional 5% in one-time funding on top of base operating funding in recognition of the extra administrative requirements.

-Licensed child care providers who meet the eligibility criteria listed in Section 1 of the application may apply, including (but not limited to) those who:
+Licensed child care providers who meet the eligibility criteria listed in Section 1 of the application, including (but not limited to) those who:

 - Currently provide licensed infant/toddler (under 36 months) child care (either as a stand-alone program or in addition to other types of licensed child care);

 - Have been in receipt of, and in good standing with, the Child Care Operating Funding program for at least the past two consecutive years; and